sylvainschmitt/past_robustness/README.md

 You can test it by rendering the document in `manuscript/figures.Rmd`, e.g. `using markdown::render`.

-(Thanks to S. Schimtt for verifying the reproducibility of the analyses and figures, and for suggesting several improvements)
+(Thanks to S. Schmitt for verifying the reproducibility of the analyses and figures, and for suggesting several improvements)